Ford Excursion Model Overview

 My son took my Excursion to his cousins.
 Started fine as always.
 Goes to leave to head to work and gets two block and the truck dies and he could not get the truck started.
 Great cranking of the motor...

-About the Ford Excursion
+Ford Excursion Overview

 The Ford Excursion was a great example of the 'bigger is better' mentality that dominated the US auto industry during the SUV era.
 Ford responded to strong sales from the GMC Yukon XL and the Chevy Suburban by beating them at their own game with the mega-sized Excursion.